-Check out these fun winter holiday-time events in and around Richmond during November and December.
+Check out these fun winter holiday-time events in and around Richmond during December.
 From performances to favorite train exhibits, visits with Santa to ice skating, performances to group runs, these are a festive lineup of events that help make the season joyous and bring us together responsibly.
 Many events are FREE.
 Some events require fees and registration so check the links in advance before you head over or tune in from home.
-Don’t let cold weather stop you from exploring Richmond especially the outdoor events.
+Bundle up and don’t let cold weather stop you from exploring Richmond especially the outdoor events.
 Also, keep checking back as events are announced.

 With so many in need around our area, don’t forget to give back by volunteering in the community.